Contact Us: 01480 412233

-The extent of a device’s MOPs is dependent on the application of the system, or more accurately whether or not the device will have direct contact and use with patients.
+The extent of a device’s MOP is dependent on the application of the system, or more accurately whether the device will have direct contact and use with patients.

 MOOP or MOPP?

-This distinction is important as the type of device dictates what MOPs are required to meet the medical standard.
-These are distinguished by the two categories: MOOPs and MOPPs.
+This distinction is important as the type of device dictates what MOP is required to meet the medical standard.
+These are distinguished by the two categories: MOOP and MOPP.

 MOOP classified power systems can be cheaper design, but the added cost of avoiding all patient contact – even accidental – may outweigh the benefits of opting for the lower safety standard.

-If you’re looking for a high-power medical power supply meeting the 2xMOPP standard, the CoolX1000 from Advanced Energy ticks a lot of boxes for performance and more importantly safety.
+If you’re looking for a high-grade medical power supply meeting the 2xMOPP standard, the CoolX1000 from Advanced Energy (AE) meets this requirement, has excellent performance characteristics and is highly configurable.

-For added flexibility and ease of use, this power supply has a wide range of digital management capabilities.
+For added flexibility and ease of use, mounting is possible through the baseplate, side, or DIN-rail.
+Additionally this power supply has a wide range of digital management capabilities.
 To learn more about the advantages of digital control in power supplies and PMBus support, read our article about digitally controlled power supplies.

 Delivering up to 1000W of output power in voltages from between 5V and 48V, the CoolX1000 is perfect as a central power supply for multiple subsystems.
 With 5 outputs and possibly more due to its modular design,